kirstyrose/navStick/README.md

 navStick
 ===

-A Jquery sticky navigation effect
+A cool, sticky navigation effect using javascript and jQuery.